isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 ## On-line processing of Permit Applications

-All permit applications containing AED PLRD controlled items will be routed to AED PLRD for online processing.
-To facilitate the processing of your permit applications, you are required to upload the relevant abovementioned documents via the TradeNet portal to AED PLRD.
+All permit applications containing GEWD controlled items will be routed to GEWD for online processing.
+To facilitate the processing of your permit applications, you are required to upload the relevant abovementioned documents together with your permit applications for submission via TradeNet.

-All declarations received will be processed according to the sequence which they are received in TradeNet.
-Traders are encouraged to submit their declarations early (at least 5 working days before the import, export or transhipment) to avoid delay in the permit approval.
+GEWD will process all declarations in the order they are received in TradeNet and is unable to expedite processing upon a trader's request.
+Traders are encouraged to submit their permit applications early (at least five working days before the intended import, export or transhipment date) to avoid delays in the permit approval.

-After declaring the permits, the declarant shall check the status of his/her permit application on TradeNet.
+After submitting the permit application, the declarant shall track and check the status of his/her permit application on TradeNet.
+Please do not contact GEWD to check on the status of application.

-If an individual receives queries from AED (PLRD), the declarant shall answer the queries promptly to avoid delay in the permit approval.
-Generally, AED (PLRD) will process all declarations within 5 working days.
+If the declarant receives queries from GEWD, he shall answer the queries promptly to avoid delay in the permit approval.
+Generally, GEWD will process all permit applications within five working days.

 For the export of arms, explosives or explosive precursors, a customs permit must be obtained through TradeNet before the goods depart from Singapore.
-AED (PLRD) will not approve the permit application of any controlled goods that have departed Singapore.
-Investigation will be carried out against the exporter for all exportation cases of AED (PLRD)’s controlled goods that were conducted without prior approval and export licence.
+GEWD will not approve the permit application of any controlled goods that have departed Singapore.
+Investigation will be carried out against the exporter for all exportation cases of GEWD’s controlled goods that were conducted without prior approval and export licence.

 ## Approval Messages